 It is rare for re-drawing of the org-chart to coincide with adopting new tools.
 In start-up mode business process engineering takes place because managers and executives are translating a vision into a mission.
 Commercial off-the-shelf solutions go in easier in freshly created divisions.
 A green field site comes without preconceptions, without legacy tools.

 Mature electrical design teams present more of a challenge to implement general-purpose sector-neutral tools.
 Business process re-engineers in brown-field sites get a shallow welcome – pain may be tolerable, the mission is ingrained.
 Design to manufacturing steps for wiring harnesses have been done basically the same way for many years.

 Engineering staff may have evolved skepticism through previous struggles with IT tools.
 I have experienced at some customers low expectations commercial off-the-shelf (COTS) tools can be configured to a ‘set-in-stone’ process.

 People have long memories for trauma.
 If internal software development resources fill the vacuum left by a collapsed purchased-in system that dramatic re-direct of resources is long remembered.
 A large investment in an internally developed solution is naturally jealously guarded.
 You know an internal team cannot run away, cannot hide from an ongoing need to support the application.
-In evaluating alternatives, you can fall into the trap of assuming that reputable vendors are looking to do disreputable things - like hide from their responsibilities, “bait and switch” on price, take the money and run.
+In evaluating alternatives, you can fall into the trap of assuming that reputable vendors are looking to do disreputable things – like hide from their responsibilities, tempt and withdraw then up-sell on price, take the money and run.

 Carrying on with grow-your own is a conservative step, mitigating the risk that your vendor lets you down.
 I work for a vendor, I can assure you they don’t plot to let you down.
 I know at least one which doesn’t!